AlpacaInTheNight/PromptsBrowser/README.md

 ### Collections database

 This extension does not come with a pre-built prompts database.
 It is up to the user to choose a ready-made database or create their own.
-Remember that collections goes into the **prompts_catalogue** folder inside your Stable Diffusion Web UI directory.
+Remember that collections goes into the **prompts_catalogue** directory inside your Stable Diffusion Web UI directory.
 This directory is being crated after at least one start of SDWebUI with the installed Prompts Browser Extension.

 Some existing collections: